Threecan-Mint/ThreeCan/problems.md

 ## User Credits (more time)
 - Update database to store credits from user
 - Ensure credits increment and decrement appropriately upon mint of NFT
+#

 ## GCP Function for Minting NFT (less time)
-- Move client side code to GCP
+- Move client side code to GCP Done
+- Pass along client ID and Wallet ID Not Done
-- Create way to do massive amounts of NFTs
+- Create way to do massive amounts of NFTs Think about later

+## Fixed Document Exporter
 ## Authentication Fix (unbounded)
 - Refresh token to client needs to be fixed.
 - Works now, but clunky and buggy.